EDIpack/EDIpack2.0/README.md

 ### Install & Use

-*EDIpack2.0* builds and get installed using CMake.
+*EDIpack* builds and get installed using CMake.
 Loading into the operative systemisis provided by different methods, including module environment.
 Further informations and a guided proceudre are available in the documentation.

 ### Documentation
-All the informations about the structure of the library and its use, together with the Python API *EDIpy2*, are documented at [edipack.github.io/EDIpack2.0/](https://edipack.github.io/EDIpack2.0/)
+All the informations about the structure of the library and its use, together with the Python API *EDIpy2*, are documented at [edipack.github.io/EDIpack/](https://edipack.github.io/EDIpack/)

 NOTE: The documentation is currently under construction.